City of Knox

 Migration assumptions influenced by:

-- Attraction of families (0-18 and 30-39 years), with some new development opportunities in parts of the City and the regeneration of other parts as areas continue to move through the suburb lifecycle
+- Attraction of families (0-17 and 30-44 years), owing to some new development opportunities in parts of the City and the regeneration of the established housing stock as suburbs move through the suburb lifecycle and older 'empty-nester' households move out of the family home providing dwellings for families to move into